ibm-cloud-docs/containers/storage-portworx-removing.md

         ```
         {: pre}

-    1. Delete the PVC that starts with name `px-do-not-delete`.
+    1. Delete the PVC that starts with the name `px-do-not-delete`.
         ```sh
-        kubectl delete pvc px-do-not-delete-*** -n PORTWOX-NAMESPACE
+        kubectl delete pvc px-do-not-delete-*** -n PORTWORX-NAMESPACE
         ```
         {: pre}

     1. Delete the PVs that were created for Portworx and are in the `Released` state.
         ```sh